 How can I study in a German university?

 The higher education system in Germany is very diverse.
 There are hundreds of universities, colleges, vocational academies, colleges of music and art and much more in Germany.
 The umbrella term for all these educational institutions is "Hochschule".
 Higher education institutions in Germany may be funded by the state, church or private sector.
 In private colleges, you usually have to pay tuition fees.
 Finding the right university is not quite easy.
 Here is a brief overview of the specifics of the different types of higher education institutes available in Germany.
-In the second section of this chapter, you will find out which degrees you can apply for at German universities.
 You can learn more about German universities in our chapters "University Application" and "Student Finance".

 Which university is the right one for me?